Art Nouveau: Development – Brussels (1893–1898)

 Henry van de Velde, born in Antwerp, was another founding figure in the birth of Art Nouveau.
-Van de Velde's designs included the interior of his residence in Brussels, the Bloemenwerf (1895).
+Van de Velde's designs included the interior of his residence in Brussels, the Villa Bloemenwerf (1895).
 The exterior of the house was inspired by the Red House, the residence of writer and theorist William Morris, the founder of the Arts and Crafts movement.
 Trained as a painter, Van de Velde turned to illustration, then to furniture design, and finally to architecture.
-For the Bloemenwerf, he created the textiles, wallpaper, silverware, jewellery, and even clothing, that matched the style of the residence.
+For the Villa Bloemenwerf, he created the textiles, wallpaper, silverware, jewellery, and even clothing, that matched the style of the residence.
 Van de Velde went to Paris, where he designed furniture and decoration for the German-French art dealer Siegfried Bing, whose Paris gallery gave the style its name.
 He was also an early Art Nouveau theorist, demanding the use of dynamic, often opposing lines.
 Van de Velde wrote: "A line is a force like all the other elementary forces.
 Several lines put together but opposed have a presence as strong as several forces".
 In 1906, he departed Belgium for Weimar (Germany), where he founded the Grand-Ducal School of Arts and Crafts, where the teaching of historical styles was forbidden.
 He played an important role in the German Werkbund, before returning to Belgium.

 The debut of Art Nouveau architecture in Brussels was accompanied by a wave of Decorative Art in the new style.
-Important artists included Gustave Strauven, who used wrought iron to achieve baroque effects on Brussels facades; the furniture designer Gustave Serrurier-Bovy, known for his highly original chairs and articulated metal furniture; and the jewellery designer Philippe Wolfers, who made jewellery in the form of dragonflies, butterflies, swans and serpents.
+Important artists included Gustave Strauven, who used wrought iron to achieve baroque effects on Brussels façades; the furniture designer Gustave Serrurier-Bovy, known for his highly original chairs and articulated metal furniture; and the jewellery designer Philippe Wolfers, who made jewellery in the form of dragonflies, butterflies, swans and serpents.

 The Brussels International Exposition held in 1897 brought international attention to the style; Horta, Hankar, Van de Velde, and Serrurier-Bovy, among others, took part in the design of the fair, and Henri Privat-Livemont created the poster for the exhibition.